steveWang/Notes/sp2012/phys112/phys112.md

 is massless, is spin 1 with 2 spin states. (exception: usu. spin s ⇒ 2s+1 states.)

-ε = mB, where m = magnetic moment, B = magnetic field. emission of photons, directions of spin.
+$\epsilon = mB$, where m = magnetic moment, B = magnetic field. emission of photons, directions of spin.

 Important implication in medicine: MRI is the magnetic resonance imaging.
 Uses this property to see where the spins of the hydrogen